 Planning a funeral doesn’t have to be difficult or complicated, but it can feel overwhelming.
 Start here with Sunset’s Complete Guide to Planning a Funeral.
 With step-by-step insights and actionable strategies for finalizing every detail, you’ll have the tools you need at your fingertips.

-Because funerals often happen just days after death — within 24 hours in certain religions — the process be overwhelming.
+Because funerals often happen just days after death — within 24 hours in certain religions — the process is overwhelming.
 There’s a lot to do, countless considerations to weigh and seemingly endless lists of people to notify.
 On top of that, family and loved ones are often grappling with their own grief and heavy emotions which can impair decision-making and even paralyze the initial planning process.

 But funeral planning can’t be put on the back burner.
 Immediately following your loved one’s passing, it’s essential to get the wheels in motion.
 Much of this is tied to other decisions you’ll make — the burial or cremation, for example — which will help inform your next steps.
 Likewise, though, much of funeral planning relies heavily on the deceased’s life, expressed preferences, and, you knowing what would be appropriate to help begin the healing process.